LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 After travelling 500,000 miles in 90 different countries, Matt has written a book called ‘Ten Years a Nomad: A Traveler’s Journey Home’.

-He describes how he used poker to fund his travels through Europe, how he coped with travel burnout and how he connected with locals through websites like : Workaway, Couchsurfing and Airbnb experiences.
+He describes how he used poker to fund his travels through Europe, coped with travel burnout and how he connected with locals through websites like : Workaway, Couchsurfing and Airbnb experiences.

 Brilliant book which we would highly recommend!